rakeshmane/lazyhunter-UI/README.md

 Visit : http://127.0.0.1:8888

 # Without docker
-I haven't tested it this outside of container but it you could just clone this repo and change the default commands from config/default_commands.txt file, then just start the php server and you are ready to go.
+I haven't tested it outside of container but I think you could just clone this repo and change the default commands from config/default_commands.txt file, then just start the php server and you are ready to go.
-I recommend you use docker container lazyhunter at the moment.
+However I recommend to use docker container "lazyhunter" at the moment.
 I'll probably release non-docker version of lazyhunter, but not anytime soon.

 # Contribution
 Feel free to contact me on @RakeshMane10 or just send the Pull Request here.